Karaoke-as-a-Service/tone-deaf-tools/README.md

   files

 optional arguments:
-  -h, --help  show this help message and exit --dry-run
+  -h, --help            show this help message and exit --keep-missing-files  do not delete lines, which reference non existing
+                        files
+  --dry-run

 ```